7 Land-Cover classification

 Figure 7.2: k-means classification map for two clusters and one year (2012) of leaf area index (LAI) data.

-7.2 supervised machine learning
+7.2 Supervised machine learning

 Figure 7.3: The full MODIS MCD12Q1 LULC classification workflow (after Friedl et al. 2010).
 The red boxes highlights the section covered in the worked example.

-7.2.1 Validation data
+7.2.1 Ground truth reference data

-# Read the validation sites from
+# Read the reference (validation) sites from

-# Fritz et al. 2017 straight from
+# Fritz et al. 2017 straight from Zenodo.org

 validation_sites <- readr::read_csv(